Jon-Richards/tech_art_blog/README.md

 <a name="project_overview"></a>
 ## Project Overview

-The project can be summerized into two sections, `client` and `server`:
+The project can be summarized into two sections, `client` and `server`:

 **The Client Side**